Code-Institute-Submissions/NightValeCommunityRadio/README.md

 #### Running Night Vale Community Radio Locally:

+Cloning Night Vale Community Radio from GitHub:
+* Navigate your screen to '/mcalistm/NightValeCommunityRadio'.
+* Click on the green 'Copy' button.
+* Copy the provided URL.
+* Start up the terminal of your choice with the IDE of your choice.
+* Navigate to the file location of your choice.
+* To clone, copy this code and input it into your terminal: https://github.com/mcalistm/NightValeCommunityRadio.git

 ## Closing Notes:

+This project has encouraged me to think about how I think in order to provide information in a clean, concise and friendly way to users.
+It has also helped me get a better grasp on bootstrap, and has increased my confidence in my abilities as a very junior web developer.
+I very much look forward to continuting to build my skills!
+There were a few times where problems I came across could easily be solved by javascript, so I am particularly excited to learn this.
+Creating this website has been incredibly fun and rewarding, while also being one of the more challenging undertakings I've committed to in quite a while.
+I'm so, so glad I did it.

 ## Credits:
 * <a href="http://www.welcometonightvale.com">Welcome to Night Vale</a>
 * <a href="https://github.com/Eventyret">Simen Daehlin</a>
 * Code Institute Slack Community
+* Code Institute Tutors
+* <a href='https://github.com/Geomint'>George Pyott</a>'s <a href='https://github.com/Geomint/holiday-destinations/blob/master/README.md'>Holiday Destinations README.md file</a>, shown to me by Simen.
+* <a href='https://generatepress.com/forums/topic/change-hamburguer-menu-icon-size/'>This query at GeneratePress</a>